Pongpisit-Thanasutives/UBIC/README.md

 ```

 ## Note
 [UBIC-play](https://github.com/Pongpisit-Thanasutives/UBIC-play) and [PDE-FIND](https://github.com/Pongpisit-Thanasutives/PDE-FIND) are the development versions used to produce recent results in the paper.
+I occasionally conduct some experiments in [UBIC-test](https://github.com/Pongpisit-Thanasutives/UBIC-test).